Trump would not intervene if Whitaker moves to curtail Mueller probe

 Trump, in the interview, said he was unaware of Whitaker’s past statements about Mueller’s probe and that he would “not get involved” if Whitaker moved to curtail it.

-“It’s going to be up to him,” Trump said told “Fox News Sunday” interviewer Chris Wallace.
+“It’s going to be up to him,” Trump told “Fox News Sunday” interviewer Chris Wallace.
 “I think he’s very well aware politically.
 I think he’s astute politically. ...
 He’s going to do what’s right.”

 Trump has denied any collusion with Moscow and has called the Mueller investigation a “witch hunt.”
 Russia also has denied collusion.